carneirotg/toy_robot/README.md

   The application will be available at `http://localhost:8080`

 # Configuration
-  * If one don't want to run the docker-compose, then you should run the `mongod` service that will listen to de default port `27017` and then run `java -jar target/toy-robot-1.0.jar`
+  * If one does't want to run the docker-compose, then you should run the `mongod` service that will listen to de default port `27017` and then run `java -jar target/toy-robot-1.0.jar`

 # Testing
  * Inside src/test/resources, there is a file `Robot.postman_collection.json` that can be imported to Postman with some calls.